openmsi/EZOpenMSIStream/README.md

 ### 3) Use OpenMSIStream with a custom image

-This method allows you to track your OpenMSIStream command in startup-script.sh and run it as a bash script.
+This method allows you to create a custom Docker image that runs your OpenMSIStream command in a bash script.

 #### Step 1

-- edit your script in startup-script.sh
+Edit your script in startup-script.sh

 #### As a Docker Daemon